-This statement is how the United Nations defines Global Sustainable Development (GSD).
-With the world’s population predicted to grow from six to nine billion between the years 2000 to 2050, the next few decades are set to witness significant transformations in economic growth, international relations, human development, biodiversity, human health, and social justice.
-As these transformations take place, the United Nations has outlined 17 Sustainable Development Goals (SDGs), designed to empower governments, businesses, and individuals to work collectively towards a prosperous future for all.
+With the world’s population predicted to grow from six to almost ten billion between the years 2000 to 2050, the next few decades are set to witness significant transformations in economic growth, international relations, human development, biodiversity, human health, and social justice.
+With these transformations in mind, in 2015 the UN outlined the Sustainable Development Goals (SDGs), designed to empower governments, businesses, and individuals to work collectively towards a prosperous future for all.

-Each SDG has a clear and measurable aim, designed to rebalance a particular global inequality, but they are all intimately link to each other.
+Each SDG has a measurable aim, designed to rebalance a particular global inequality, but they are all closely linked to each other.
 The shift towards affordable and clean energy (SDG 7), for example, cannot be achieved without considering the effect on industry, innovation, and infrastructure (SDG 9).
-Jeffrey Sachs, a leading voice in the movement for global sustainable development, sums this up well:
+Jeffrey Sachs, a leading voice in the movement for global sustainable development, sums this up:

 “Taken as a whole package, the SDGs are meant to orient the world in clear, specific, measurable, concise, and understandable ways to help the world to make the shift from business as usual...to a new trajectory of sustainable development.”